First time buyer guide

 Getting on the property ladder is a big step and a huge achievement.
 In the long term, owning your own house or flat will almost always work out more cost-effective than renting a property, but you need to be sure that buying is financially viable.
-The first step for first time buyers is assessing your finances – think about where you want to buy, how much you want to pay, how much deposit you can afford to put down, and how much you need to borrow as a result of this.
+The first step for first-time buyers is assessing your finances – think about where you want to buy and how much you want to pay, how much deposit you can afford to put down, and how much you need to borrow as a result of this.

 You may also want to consider the benefits of buying a brand new home.
-Such as the process being simpler , as there is no chain and nobody waiting to move out of the home you’re buying.
+This simplifies the process, as there is no chain and nobody waiting to move out.
 New homes are also a blank canvas ready to make your own without the expense of renovations and their energy-saving technology is not only good news for your carbon footprint, it’s great for your pocket too.
 Read more about why to buy a new home here.